Mariah Carey: Philanthropy and activism

-Carey also donated royalties from her songs "Hero" and "One Sweet Day" to charities.
+Carey donated royalties from her songs "Hero" and "One Sweet Day" to charities.
 She has worked with the Make-A-Wish Foundation, and in November 2006 she was awarded the Foundation's Wish Idol for her "extraordinary generosity and her many wish granting achievements."
 Carey has volunteered for the Police Athletic League of New York City and contributed to the obstetrics department of New York Presbyterian Hospital Cornell Medical Center.
 A percentage of the sales of MTV Unplugged was donated to various other charities.

 In 2008, Carey was named Hunger Ambassador of the World Hunger Relief Movement.
 In February 2010, the song, "100%", which was originally written and recorded for the film, Precious, was used as one of the theme songs for the 2010 Winter Olympics, with all money proceeds going to Team USA.
 In 2017, Carey was awarded with PETA's Angel for Animals Award for promoting animal adoption through her animated movie All I Want for Christmas Is You.

 One of Carey's most high-profile benefit concert appearances was on VH1's 1998 Divas Live special, during which she performed alongside other female singers in support of the Save the Music Foundation.
 The concert was a ratings success, and Carey participated in the Divas 2000 special and a 2016 holiday edition.
 She appeared at the America: A Tribute to Heroes nationally televised fundraiser in the aftermath of the September 11 attacks and performed before peacekeeping troops in Kosovo.
 Carey hosted the CBS television special At Home for the Holidays, which documented real-life stories of adopted children and foster families.

 In 2005, Carey performed for Live 8 in London and at the Hurricane Katrina relief telethon "Shelter from the Storm".
 In August 2008, Carey and other singers recorded the charity single, "Just Stand Up!" produced by Babyface and L.A.
 Reid, to support Stand Up to Cancer.
 During the COVID-19 pandemic, Carey participated in the iHeart Living Room Concert for America and Rise Up New York! telethons to raise money for those affected by COVID-19.
+In 2025, a pink jacket worn by Carey during Brighton Pride earlier that year, with the slogan "Protect the Dolls" written on the back, has sold for $5,500 at auction, with the profits going to GLAAD's Transgender Media Program.